Estrada (performing arts genre)

-In Russian culture and in the countries with culture influenced by the Soviet Union, estrada is a kind of scenic art of small forms of mainly popular-entertaining direction, including such directions as singing, dance, circus on stage, illusionism, colloquial genre, parody, clownery.
-As a kind of cultural and economic activity, the estrada is an integral part of show business.
-The term derives from the French word estrade, a stage for performances.
+In Russian culture and in countries influenced by the Soviet Union, estrada is a kind of stage-based art of small performances, including such fields as singing, dance, circus on stage, illusionism, colloquial genre, parody, clownery.
+There is usually little psychological depth to the performances.
+The term derives from the French word estrade, a stage for performances, and is unrelated to the same Portuguese word estrada meaning road or highway.

-Artists performing in the estrada genre are called estrada artists or artists of estrada.
+Artists who perform in the estrada genre are called, in Russian, estrada artists or artists of estrada.